-- These send out official-looking letters, or call on businesses, implying they should be registered and demanding payment to complete the process.
+- They send out official-looking letters, or call on businesses, implying they should be registered and demanding payment forthwith to complete the process.

 - They charge far more than the official fee for notification (£35 a year).

-- If you get a letter like this, check whether it is genuine by ringing the Information Commissioner's helpline on 01625 545 745 or go to www.ico.gov.uk to check the latest list of bogus agencies.
+- If you get a letter like this, check whether it is genuine by ringing the ICO helpline on 0303 123 1113.
+Or go to www.ico.org.uk to check the latest list of bogus agencies.

 1.5 Failure to notify when you should have done so is a criminal offence and you could well be prosecuted.

-- The Information Commissioner can investigate if it suspects you haven't notified when you should have done so.
+- The ICO can investigate if it suspects you haven't notified when you should have done so.

 2 Data obligations for all firms

 Whether or not you must notify, you are legally obliged to observe data protection principles.